 - Seizures.

-- Sedation.
+- Pharmacologic management of painful and/or anxiety inducing procedures/interventions.

-- Agitation/excited delirium.
+- Delirium with agitated behavior.

 - Uncontrolled shivering in hyperthermia.

 - Neurologic or respiratory depression.

 - Acute angle glaucoma.

 - Lorazepam allergy.

 - Respiratory depression and/or hypotension can occur, the patient should be monitored closely. - Most likely to produce respiratory depression in patients who have taken other depressant drugs, especially alcohol and barbiturates, or when given rapidly. - Elderly patients may have more profound respiratory and/or CNS depression, half dose should be administered.